 Board Member

 Currently a Professor of Medicine at UCSF School of Medicine, Dr. Fabiny recently retired as Associate Chief of Staff for Geriatrics, Palliative, and Extended Care at the San Francisco VA Health Care System.
 A former John A. Hartford Foundation/West Heath and Aging Policy Fellow, she helped design an innovative housing and medical care model for chronically homeless, medically complex older veterans.
-Her work now focuses on improving systems that supports older adults reentering society after incarceration.
+Her work now focuses on improving systems that support older adults reentering society after incarceration.

 Board Member